 - All leaders are required to sign a scope of use agreement regarding the fidelity of the StrongBodies program, nonprofit use of the program only, as well as an understanding that this is not a train-the-trainer program (you are being trained to implement programs and are not permitted to train new trainers).

 - Be actively strength training.
 Being physically active in general is, of course, important.
 But, the expectation is that you are very familiar with lifting weights and are personally committed to and regularly practicing the behavior.
 This is a mandatory criteria for eligibility.

 - Have a firm commitment to starting a program in your community.
 This training is to teach you how to lead a StrongBodies class, and should not be attended simply for informational/personal purposes.

-Senior centers, hospital outpatient centers, extension offices, offices on aging, aging and disability resource centers (ADRC), assisted living facilities, independent retirement communities, community fitness centers with a large population of older adults, places of worship, and other places where older adults convene.
+Extension services, Senior centers, hospital outpatient centers, extension offices, offices on aging, aging and disability resource centers (ADRC), assisted living facilities, independent retirement communities, community fitness centers with a large population of older adults, places of worship, and other places where older adults convene.

 Experience and Credentials

 Below are the experience and qualifications that are optimal for becoming a StrongBodies Leader and running the program safely and effectively.